Game – Programming (Optional Co-op)

 Technology Requirements

-- Intel Core i7 Processor (6th generation or later) or AMD equivalent processor;
+- Intel Core i7 (6th generation or later), or equivalent x64-based processor;

 Minimum Internet Requirement: